Secret Agent (1936 film): Plot

 The agents persuade Caypor to help them settle a concocted bet: which one of them can climb higher on a nearby mountain.
 As the moment approaches, Ashenden finds he is unable to commit cold-blooded murder, but the General has no such qualms and pushes the unsuspecting Caypor off a cliff.
+Meanwhile, Elsa becomes distraught at the thought of killing.

-However, a coded telegram informs them that Caypor is not their target.
-The General finds it very funny, but Elsa becomes terribly distraught when they are told.
-She decides to quit, despite having told Ashenden that she fell in love with him at first sight.
+A coded telegram informs them that Caypor is not their target.
+Ashenden is shocked, but the General finds it very funny.
+Elsa decides to quit, despite having told Ashenden that she fell in love with him at first sight.
 In the lobby, she encounters Marvin.
 With no destination in mind, she persuades him to take her along with him.
 Meanwhile, the other two bribe a worker at a chocolate factory (the secret "German spy post office") to show them a very important message received the day before.
 They discover that it is addressed to none other than Marvin.

 Ashenden and the General set out in pursuit, taking the same train as Marvin and Elsa.
 Before they can arrange anything, the train crosses the border into Turkey – enemy territory – and a large number of soldiers board.
 Despite this, they manage to get Marvin alone in his compartment.
 Objecting to cold-blooded murder, Elsa draws a pistol.
 Before Ashenden can do anything, one way or the other, the train is attacked and derailed by airplanes sent by "R".
 Marvin is pinned in the wreckage, but manages to shoot the General fatally before dying.
 The "Ashendens" quit the spy business.